Image credit: South Pole

-South Pole has developed a model around the Post-2020 Global Biodiversity agenda to prove how implementing integrated nature-based solutions can accelerate action for the protection and restoration of ecosystems:
+South Pole has developed a model around the Post-2020 Global Biodiversity agenda to prove how implementing integrated nature-based solutions can accelerate action for the protection and restoration of ecosystems: biodiversity credits.

 Biodiversity credits are a new kind of investment vehicle in line with emerging biodiversity markets.
 One biodiversity credit is equivalent to one hectare (1ha= 2,5 acres) of land subject to conservation, restoration, and sustainable land management activities with solid monitoring, verification, and reporting systems.
 The goal is to drive net gains for biodiversity within the credit area.
 Importantly, the creation of credits seeks to incorporate the social dynamics of a territory and to build up long-term conservation projects, while working hand in hand with local communities.

 With the implementation of strategic biodiversity credit projects, companies and investors can capitalize on their environmental investments while protecting ecosystems and the services they provide.
 Biodiversity investments and project development can reinforce a company's role as a leader in the field with real, lasting, and marketable results, all while contributing to national, regional, and global sustainability targets.
 These investments are a good basis for a comprehensive corporate natural capital accounting pushed by progressive governments.

 At the end of the day, it is crucial to develop schemes with the right combination of financial leverage, science and policy, so people, business and nature can thrive together.
 Biodiversity credits have been designed to strike this balance and serve as a keystone mechanism on the path to positive growth.